gardener/gardener/docs/proposals/22-autoscaling-kube-apiserver-via-independent-hpa-and-vpa.md

 caller).

 ### Element: New Custom Pod Metric for ShootKapis
-A new `shoot:apiserver_request_total:rate_by_pod` pod custom metric is made available for each ShootKapi pod on the seed.
+A new `shoot:apiserver_request_total:rate` pod custom metric is made available for each ShootKapi pod on the seed.
 It is provided by the gardener-custom-metrics component.
 It is the rate of API requests per second, broken down by ShootKapi pod.